jtzhpf/clash-verge/UPDATELOG.md

 ### Features

 - save some states such as URL test, filter, etc
-- update clash core and clash-meta core
+- update clash core and mihomo core
 - new icon for macOS

 ---